mduqueoviedo/aoc21/README.md

 Very similar to the part 1.
 I improved the bounds a little and also realised that I was not considering negative starting `y` values.

 Well, I also cheated a little bit and beefed up node memory with `--max-old-space-size=8192`...This speeds things up a tad.

+## Day 21

+#### Star 1

+This first part looked easy enough to make me dread the second one...
+Just for fun and hoping I could be wrong, I parameterized and modularized as much as possible.

+#### Star 2

+Another big number challenge!
+Still working on it.
+By checking some combinatory and old Math knowledge, I understand every player generates 27 new universes per turn, but with only 7 possible outcomes.
+I think that should help me to prevent breaking the memory or the stack.